Do you love the ocean as much as you love your home? Why not bring the two together with the help of this coastal interior design guide!

 Essentially, in it’s purest form, coastal is more about evoking the peaceful, grounded feeling of the ocean.
 This is done through the use of colour, but also texture and elements either from or inspired by the beach or water.

-4 Key Elements of Coastal Design Style
+5 Key Elements of Coastal Design Style

 While there are many elements to every design style, knowing a handful of the main concepts makes recreating the look in your own home feel doable instead of overwhelming.
-Here are four elements to consider when creating a coastal interior space.
+Here are five elements to consider when creating a coastal interior space.

 Ocean-inspired colours are everything